 Today literally every square inch of the planet has been mapped out, if not every inch identified (for various reasons) by Google.
 But that was not always the case and even as late as the 1960s and bleeding into the early 1970s, National Geographic was publishing articles about places and people no one had ever seen or heard of before.
 Before now and the ubiquity of all information, we relied on the adventurers and explorers, and even just the wanderers, to tell us about life beyond our horizons.
 Their magical and inspiring books illuminated and animated small and large corners of the Earth, from as little as one street in Midaq Alley, to everywhere in The Atlas of the World.
 Some were first, and best, experienced as a child, and widened our eyes even further.
 Some soothed and dissipated our cynicism and world-weary selves as adults.
 Some just exhilarated us, some sobered us.
 The best always fed our souls.

-There are many thousands of worthwhile travel books, and probably tens of thousands of crap ones, but here, with the Divine Authority invested upon us by ourselves, is the best 100 ever written.
+There are many thousands of worthwhile travel books, and probably tens of thousands of crap ones, but here, with the Divine Authority invested upon us by ourselves, are the best 100 ever written.
 Our criteria for selecting them was that they transformed the experience of traveling and exploring and witnessing, or so captured a sense of place, that we have been profoundly moved and our understanding of the world and humanity expanded.

 There are seven Nobel Literature Prize winners on this list.
 Five authors have two books included: Freya Stark, Eric Newby, Jan Morris, Edward Hoagland and E.M.
 Forster (that’s not counting Gerald Durrell for his Corfu Trilogy, which is one entry).